lfm0006/FOLParser/README.md

 Obs.: Test cases were based on the sentences of exercise 12.1 of Mortari(2001).<BR><BR>

 <H2>References</H2>
 MORTARI, C. A. Introdução à Lógica (Introduction to Logic).
 S. Paulo: Ed.
-UNESP, 2001.
-Published in portuguese.<BR>
+UNESP, 2001 (Published in portuguese).<BR>